Plugin Author: WP-STAGING

 Change your workflow of updating themes and plugins data:

 - Customize theme, configuration, update or install new plugins

 - Test everything on your staging site and keep a backup of the original site

 - If everything works on the staging site start the migration and copy all modifications to your production site!

 Why should I Use a Staging Website?

 Plugin updates and theme customizations should be tested on a staging platform first before they are done on your production website.

 Before you update a plugin or going to install a new one, it is highly recommended to check out the modifications on a clone of your production website.

 This makes sure that any modifications work on your production website without throwing unexpected errors or preventing your site from loading.
 Better known as the “WordPress blank page error”.

-Testing a plugin update before installing it in a live environment isn´t done very often by most users because existing staging solutions are too complex and need a lot of time to create a
+Testing a plugin update before installing it in a production environment isn´t done very often by most users because existing staging solutions are too complex and need a lot of time to create a

 an up-to-date copy of your website.

-Some users are also afraid of installing plugins updates because they follow the rule “never touch a running system” with having in mind that untested updates are increasing the risk of breaking their site.
+Some of you might be afraid of installing plugins updates because Your follow the rule “never touch a running system” with having in mind that untested updates are increasing the risk of breaking Your site.

 This is one of the main reasons why WordPress installations are often outdated, not updated at all and insecure because of this non-update behavior.

-It’s time to change this, so use “WP Staging” for cloning and migration of WordPress websites
+It’s time to change this, so use “WP STAGING” for cloning, backup and migration of WordPress websites

-Can´t I just use my local wordpress development system like xampp / lampp for testing purposes?
+Can´t I just use my local wordpress development system like xampp / lampp for testing and backup purposes?

 You can test your website locally but if your local hardware and software environment is not a 100% exact clone of your production server there is NO guarantee that every aspect of your local copy is working on your production website exactly as you expect it.